-Conscientious students should see J-Term as an opportunity to advance in their degree programs toward graduation.
-J-Term provides an opportunity to take a fun course, fulfill a requirement for graduation, or improve a grade in a course requiring remediation.
-Students can get a jump on academic programs by taking advantage of this opportunity.
+Conscientious students should see J-term as an opportunity to advance in their degree programs toward graduation.
+J-term provides an opportunity to supplement required attendance by taking a fun course, fulfilling a requirement for graduation, or improving a grade in a course requiring remediation.
+Faculty advisors should counsel students to get a jump on academic programs and take advantage of this opportunity.

 A few students may not be able to enroll in the first-year J-term experience.
 Those students may apply for exemption from J-term by submitting an online form requesting exemption to the Office of the Provost for consideration.
 Exemptions to the required attendance policy, however, will be rare and granted only in unusual circumstances.